 With the LPC, you can technically qualify within three years of starting, so long as you complete the LPC full-time and start a period of recognised training.

-Deciding if you should qualify through the LPC route or if you should wait and qualify through the SQE isn’t really black and white.
-It ultimately comes down to what your personal needs, career goals, time, cost, and preference are in some cases.
+Deciding if you should qualify through the LPC or SQE route isn’t really black and white.
+It ultimately comes down to what your personal needs, career goals, time, cost, and preference are.

 The SQE route will be considerably more cost-effective than the LPC, and it will take you a lot less time to qualify.